 The Company transacts general and health insurance business in the UK.
+This includes underwriting foreign risks arising from the inwards reinsurance arrangement with the Company's direct subsidiary, AIIDAC and its global corporate specialty business.
 The major classes of business underwritten are personal lines (motor, home, creditor and other), health and commercial lines (property, liability, motor and other).
 Whilst the Company only conducts non-life insurance activities, the Company has material obligations, similar in nature to life insurance, in the UK in relation to annuities stemming from non-life insurance contracts also known as Periodic Payment Orders (PPO).